lanetix/express-deep-link/README.md

 ##### Why Does deep link Guard Against Infinite Redirects?

-It well known that you can use the express router at a very granular level.
+It's well known that you can use the express router at a very granular level.
 Enough so that you have absolute control over which routes a given middleware or set of middleware will execute for.
 We contemplated removing the infinite redirect guard from
 `deep-link`.
 The thought was that developers could take time out to properly configure their middleware as opposed to registering `deep-link` to run on every request: